Preserving Governor

 -

-Via the CLC, the Project received a grant from the Mississippi Humanities Council to fund this website to identify and coordinate future oral histories.
+Via the CLC, the Project received two grants from the Mississippi Humanities Council to fund this website to identify and to begin the oral histories.
 Matching funds were made from supporters who made tax-free donations.
-The funding for the full oral history recordings and interviews (which we identify as Phase Two) is still in process as we solicit funding from private donors/supporters, foundations, and additional funding through grants like those from the Mississippi Humanities Council.
-The use of funds for Phase Two will be to hire researchers, videographers and costs associated with the production of oral histories.
-Like the current Phase One of the Project, there are no salaries paid to any staff or overhead for office space, computer equipment, etc.
+The funding for the full oral history recordings (which we identify as Phase Two) came from the Mississippi Humanities Council.
+The use of funds for Phase Two hired researchers, videographers and costs associated with the production of oral histories.
+There are no salaries paid to any staff or overhead for office space, computer equipment, etc.

 -